Analysis of Divide and Lose (synopsis)

 grief into witness and political commentary into spiritual exposition.

-political crises whilst maintaining artistic integrity and spiritual
+contemporary political crises whilst maintaining artistic integrity and

-depth.
-In the wake of political assassination and escalating social
+spiritual depth.
+In the wake of political assassination and escalating

-division, the work offers neither false comfort nor cynical despair, but
+social division, the work offers neither false comfort nor cynical

-rather a call to transcend human political categories through divine
+despair, but rather a call to transcend human political categories

 The final question—“Do tell, will you heed the Prince who